hafdahlk/clflops/README.md

 clflops
 =======

-Benchmarking tool to comapere devices that support OpenCL.
+Benchmarking tool to compare devices that support OpenCL.